TritonDataCenter/triton-origin-image/README.md

         updates-imgadm -C dev channel-add release $imageUuids
         updates-imgadm -C dev channel-add support $imageUuids

+    (Dev Note: One might hit TOOLS-1733 while doing this.)

 4. Publish the images to <https://images.joyent.com>: This is a first step in getting them available for non-Joyent users to build Triton components themselves.

    TODO: provide a tool to do this.
-For now you need to download each from updates.jo and then use `joyent-imgadm` to publish them to images.jo.
+For now you need to download each from updates.jo, tweak `public: true` in the manifest, and then use `joyent-imgadm` to publish them to images.jo.

 5. Open a CM ticket to have the new triton-origin images get imported into the TPC datacenters.